MatanelAbayof/Wikishield/README.md

 </div>

 ## Introduction
-- Wikishield is a bot that check in real time if revisions are vandalism or not
+- Wikishield is a bot that check in real time if revisions on Wikipedia are vandalism or not

 - Wikishield contains [website](https://wikishield.toolforge.org/) for checkers